pouya-eghbali/lambdaJSON/README.md

     55
     >>>

-I'm working on a way to pass real references to the global variables, not just a static value, any suggestions are welcome.
+I'm working on a way to pass real references to the global variables, not just an static value, any suggestions are welcome.

+After the support for all types are added, I'm planning to release a query friendly version of this library, that will be in version 0.3.0.

 Currently Supported Types
 =========================